The Angry Brigade: History

-In mid-1968 demonstrations took place in London, centred on the US embassy in Grosvenor Square, against US involvement in the Vietnam War.
-One of the organisers of these demonstrations, Tariq Ali, has said he recalls an approach by someone representing the Angry Brigade who wished to bomb the embassy; he told them it was a terrible idea and no bombing took place.
+In mid-1968, demonstrations took place in London, centred on the US embassy in Grosvenor Square against US involvement in the Vietnam War.
+One of the organisers of these demonstrations, Tariq Ali, stated that he recalls being approached by someone representing the Angry Brigade who wished to bomb the embassy.
+Ali told him that it was a "terrible idea," and no bombing took place.

-The Angry Brigade decided to launch a bombing campaign with small bombs, in order to maximise media exposure to their demands while keeping collateral damage to a minimum.
+The Angry Brigade decided to launch a bombing campaign with small bombs in order to maximise media exposure to their demands while keeping collateral damage to a minimum.
 The campaign started in August 1970 and continued for a year until arrests took place the following summer.
 Targets included banks, embassies, a BBC Outside Broadcast vehicle earmarked for use in the coverage of the 1970 Miss World event, and the homes of Conservative Members of Parliament (MPs).
 In total, police attributed 25 bombings to the Angry Brigade.
-The bombings mostly caused property damage; one person was slightly injured.
+The bombings mostly caused property damage, although one person was slightly injured.

 The Angry Brigade also made two assassination attempts.
 On 12 January 1971, the brigade attempted to kill British Employment Secretary Robert Carr with two bombs at his home.
 Although the house suffered severe damage, nobody was killed or injured.
-A little under four months later, on 4 May 1971, a bomb was attached to the bottom of Lady Beaverbrook's car but it was discovered before it could explode, and disarmed.
+A little under four months later, on 4 May 1971, a bomb was attached to the bottom of Lady Beaverbrook's car, but it was discovered before it could explode.

 In the 1980s, the Angry Brigade resurfaced as the Angry Brigade Resistance Movement, part of the Irish Republican Socialist Movement (IRSM).